Internet Protocol Address: A Comprehensive Guide

 IP addresses play a crucial role in cybersecurity.
 They are often the first line of defense in identifying and blocking potential threats.
 By tracking and analyzing IP addresses, cybersecurity professionals can identify patterns of malicious activity, block access from suspicious IP addresses, and even trace back attacks to their source.

 However, IP addresses can also be a target for cybercriminals.
 Hackers can use IP addresses to launch attacks, such as Denial of Service (DoS) attacks, where they flood a specific IP address with traffic to overwhelm the system and take it offline.
 They can also use IP addresses to hide their identity and location, making it harder for authorities to track them down.
+Additionally, using public Wi-Fi networks poses security risks, particularly the vulnerability to hackers who may be on the same network.
+It is important to use a VPN to protect data from potential snooping by other users within that same network.

 IP address tracking